Massachusetts · NortheastAbove-Average CostUpdated March 2026

 BLSCensusHUD

 The cost of living in Lowell isn't a single number — it's a profile.
 Housing runs near the national norm.
-Services reflect a labor market where a balanced labor pool where you'll find competitive quotes if you shop around.
+Services reflect a labor market where a balanced labor pool where you'll find competitive pricing if you compare options.
 And the climate — four distinct seasons mean you're paying for both heating and cooling, plus the freeze-thaw cycle does a number on foundations and pipes — adds its own cost layer.
 This page gives you the full picture, one category at a time.

 💼 Economy